-U.S.-style and standard psychiatric care can be difficult to locate in major urban centers in Japan and generally is not available outside of Japan's major cities.
-Extended psychiatric care for foreigners in Japan is difficult to obtain at any price.
+U.S.-style and standard psychological and psychiatric care can be difficult to locate in major urban centers in Japan and generally is not available outside of Japan's major cities.
+Extended psychiatric care for foreigners in Japan is very difficult to obtain.

 Travel & Transportation

 Road Conditions and Safety: Driving in Japan is complicated and expensive.
 Traffic moves on the left side of the road.
 Those who cannot read the language will have trouble understanding road signs.
 Highway tolls can be very high.
 City traffic is often very congested.
 A 20-mile trip in the Tokyo area may take two hours.
 There is virtually no legal roadside or curbside parking; however, traffic is commonly blocked or partially blocked by those illegally parked curbside.
 In mountainous areas, roads are often closed during the winter, and cars should be equipped with tire chains.
 Roads in Japan are much narrower than those in the United States.

 Traffic Laws: Japanese law provides that all drivers in Japan are held liable in the event of an accident, and assesses fault in an accident on all parties.
 Japanese compulsory insurance (JCI) is mandatory for all automobile owners and drivers in Japan.
 Most short-term visitors choose not to drive in Japan.
 Turning on red lights is generally not permitted.

 Japan has a national zero percent blood-alcohol-level standard for driving, and drivers stopped for driving under the influence of intoxicants will have their licenses confiscated.
 If you’re found guilty of "drunken, speeding, or blatantly careless driving resulting in injury" you are subject to up to 15 years in prison.